bruno-ponne/coding-the-past/_posts/2023-01-10-Where-to-find-and-how-to-load-historical-data.md

 objectives:
   - o: Get to know good sources of historical data;
   - o: Be able to load data in R and Python;
-keywords: social data science, python and r, historical data, pandas dataframe, read csv in R
+keywords: historical data in research, python and r, historical data, pandas dataframe, read csv in R
 description: Use R and Python to load csv historical data.
-last_modified_at: 05-Mar-23
+last_modified_at: 04-Jul-23
 ---

 <br>